![]() |

 THOUGHTS

 OK, I'm officially tired of superbeings.
-In first season Trek, Gene Roddenberry apparently had an obsession with advanced, superior, godlike beings, and by this point, superbeings have simply become a cliche.
-What's more, this episode could have worked without them.
+In first season Trek, Gene Roddenberry apparently had an obsession with advanced, superior, godlike beings.
+At this point, it's getting repetitive.
+What's more, this episode doesn't actually need them.
 Kirk could have gone one-on-one with the Gorn on the outpost world, with the two ships away, to much the same effect and even with much the same solution.
-We might have lost the "Ahab Kirk" bit in the middle, with the obsessive pursuit, but I think I would have preferred that to the intervention of yet another superrace.
+We might have lost the "Ahab Kirk" bit in the middle, but I think I would have preferred that to the intervention of yet another superrace.

-This bunch of superbeings is also a bit capricious.
+This bunch of would-be gods is also a bit capricious.
 The rules are laid out for Kirk and Gorn at the start of the encounter: Kill the other, and live; fail to kill the other, and your crew dies along with you.
 Then, at the end, after Kirk refuses to finish his opponent off, the superbeing conveniently reveals that this was a test.
 If Kirk had killed the enemy, then Kirk and his ship would have been destroyed.
-Oh, very nice - so if Kirk had placed the 400+ lives aboard the Enterprise above the life of the vicious lizard creature, had killed the Gorn out of necessity if nothing else, he and Enterprise would have been zapped?
+Oh, nice - so if Kirk had placed the 400+ lives aboard the Enterprise above the life of the vicious lizard creature and had killed the Gorn out of simple necessity, then he and Enterprise would have been zapped?
 I get that TOS is often a series of morality plays, but this instance feels less like "morality" and more like "Gotcha!"

 Previous Episode: The Squire of Gothos